duvernea/xyzreader/README.md

 #xyzreader
 ## Project 5 ("Make Your App Material") of the Udacity Android Developer Nanodegree

-Transformed the user experience os a news reading app using Material Design principles.
+Transformed the user experience of a news reading app using Material Design principles.
 This includes consistent and meaningful use of Material Design UI components, fonts, color, motion, and surfaces.

 Installation
 ------------